firebolt55439/Katana/README.md

 To start: `npm run start`

 Live-reloading is automatically enabled (can be changed in webpack config).
 React developer tools for Chrome come highly recommended.

+**Note:** You will likely need to disable Firebase Authentication to run locally (or you can modify it to your own project's Firebase config).
+All details are in `src/auth-enabled.js`, including the `FIREBASE_AUTH_ENABLED` setting.

 ## Current Visual State
 ![](https://github.com/firebolt55439/katana/blob/master/demo/narrow_home.jpg)